mattwarren/mattwarren.github.io/_posts/2019-01-21-Stackwalking-in-the-.NET-Runtime.md

 ## Unwinding 'JITted' Code

-Finally, we're going to look at what happens with 'managed code', i.e. code that started off as C#/F#/VB.NET, was turned into IL and then was compiled into native code by the 'JIT Compiler'.
-This is the code that you generally want to see in your 'stack trace', because it code you wrote yourself!
+Finally, we're going to look at what happens with 'managed code', i.e. code that started off as C#/F#/VB.NET, was turned into IL and then compiled into native code by the 'JIT Compiler'.
+This is the code that you generally want to see in your 'stack trace', because it's code you wrote yourself!

 ### Help from the 'JIT Compiler'

 Simply, what happens is that when the code is 'JITted', the compiler also emits some extra information, stored via the `EECodeInfo` class, which is defined [here](https://github.com/dotnet/coreclr/blob/release/2.2/src/vm/jitinterface.cpp#L13922-L14300).
 Also see the ['Unwind Info' section](https://github.com/dotnet/coreclr/blob/release/2.2/src/jit/compiler.h#L7316-L7440) in the JIT Compiler <-> Runtime interface, note how it features seperate sections for `TARGET_ARM`, `TARGET_ARM64`, `TARGET_X86` and `TARGET_UNIX`.

 In addition, in `CodeGen::genFnProlog()` [here](https://github.com/dotnet/coreclr/blob/release/2.2/src/jit/codegencommon.cpp#L8832-L9299) the JIT emits a function 'prologue' that contains several pieces of 'unwind' related data.
-This is also imlemented in `CEEJitInfo::allocUnwindInfo(..)` in [this piece of code](https://github.com/dotnet/coreclr/blob/release/2.2/src/vm/jitinterface.cpp#L11275-L11300), which behaves different from each CPU architecture:
+This is also imlemented in `CEEJitInfo::allocUnwindInfo(..)` in [this piece of code](https://github.com/dotnet/coreclr/blob/release/2.2/src/vm/jitinterface.cpp#L11275-L11300), which behaves differently for each CPU architecture:

 ``` cpp
 #if defined(_TARGET_X86_)